-“Basically, you’re saying the daily positions of Jupiter and Saturn, also affect any life on the far side of the Milky Way, is that right?”
-Rob Cunningham hotly demanded of Ballinasloe shop assistant, Myra Dwane, late last night in Minnie O’Sullivan’s pub.
+“So the orbits of Jupiter and Saturn affect any life throughout the Milky Way, is that right?”
+Rob Cunningham hotly demanded of Ballinasloe shop assistant & ‘astrology practitioner’ Myra Dwane, late last night in Minnie O’Sullivan’s pub.

-Cunningham sat back and folded his arms afterwards, conscious that he had neatly summed up the dilemma facing his best friend’s girlfriend and ‘qualified astrologer’.
-A task made more difficult than it should have been, he felt, due to the need to treat her with an outward show of respect, that far outweighed his true opinion of her intellectual abilities.
+Cunningham sat back and folded his arms afterwards, conscious that he had neatly summed up the dilemma facing his best friend’s new girlfriend.
+A task made more difficult than it should have been, he felt, due to the need to appear to treat her with an outward show of respect, that far outweighed his true opinion of ‘the ancient art of astrology’.

 Meanwhile, best friend Fergal Ryan reordered, acutely aware the time was fast approaching when the proprietor and ageing spinster, Mary ‘Minnie’ O’Sullivan, would surreptitiously attempt to signal a passing garda footpatrol, to clear the pub for her.

-Afterwards, Cunningham muttered something under his breath to Ryan but observers were unable to make out the precise nature of what was said.
+Afterwards, he muttered something under his breath to Ryan that suggested he was under a great strain but observers were unable to make out the precise nature of his remarks.